 So if you sell digital products to a customer in Quebec, you must charge the QST rate.
 Simple, right?

 It’s simple in theory.
 But in practice, Quebec QST has a bit more complexity.
 You don’t necessarily need to add tax to every sale.
-It can depend on the amount of sales you make in the country, whether the sale is B2B or B2C, and other things.
+It can depend on the amount of sales you make in the province, whether the sale is B2B or B2C, and other things.
 We’ll go into more detail about each of these throughout the rest of the guide!

 Registering for Quebec's QST